JakoboEU/manchester_cluster_images/README.md

 Plant species richness varied strongly among habitat clusters (Table X).
 Mean plot‐level richness ranged from about 7–8 species in impervious / hard-standing and short turf / intensively managed lawn to ~11–12 species in mature large-tree canopy / woodland, mixed multi-layer woodland, parkland — mature trees over grass, and shrub–small-tree mosaic / young scrub-woodland.
 Cluster-level γ-richness showed the same pattern (ANOVA on γ: F₈,₄₀₂ = 15.79, p < 0.001), with Tukey tests indicating that impervious / hard-standing and short turf / intensively managed lawn supported significantly lower γ-richness than shrub–small-tree mosaic / young scrub-woodland, parkland — mature trees over grass, and mixed multi-layer woodland.
 Within-cluster βWhittaker was highest for impervious / hard-standing and short turf, indicating substantial among-plot variation even in these species-poor habitat types.

 Plant community composition also differed significantly among clusters (PERMANOVA on Jaccard dissimilarities: R² ≈ 0.069, F₈,₃₉₅ ≈ 3.65, p = 0.001), and multivariate dispersion varied between clusters (PERMDISP: F₈,₃₉₅ ≈ 3.15, p ≈ 0.0018), suggesting that clusters capture both shifts in mean composition and differences in within-cluster heterogeneity.
 Overall multi-site β-diversity was moderate (βSOR ≈ 0.40), with most variation due to turnover (βSIM ≈ 0.26; ~63% of βSOR) and the remainder due to nestedness (~37%).
 Ecologically, this implies that some structurally complex, less intensively managed clusters act as species-rich “core” floras, while more simplified habitats often hold species-poor subsets of these communities, with additional true species replacement among clusters.

+#### Do the 120 x 120 m clusters work?
+The PERMANOVA had R2 at 0.079 and so more variation in species composition is explained between clusters is explained, and the p-value is < 0.001

+Turnover is about two-thirds of total beta diversity here.
+ * Turnover (βSIM) = 0.311, Share of total βSOR: 0.311 / 0.460 ≈ 0.68 → ~68%
+ * Nestedness (βSNE) = 0.149 Share of total βSOR: 0.149 / 0.460 ≈ 0.32 → ~32%

+Turnover increases, and nestedness decreases.

+Mean beta whittikar decreases from 4.76 to 4.65

 ## Birds